codalogic/php-htmlo/README.md

     <a href='http://codalogic.com'>My home page</a>

-If a URL is not specified as a parameter and the contents of the directive is an http or https URL then the contents is used for the href parameter.
+If a URL is not specified as a parameter and the contents of the directive is an http or https URL then the contents is used for the href parameter:

     .a: http://codalogic.com